 The notion of Corporate Social Responsibility (CSR) has been around for over half a century.
-More often than not, CSR has consisted mainly of companies investing supplementary capital in societal causes to improve their public image.
+In the past, CSR consisted mainly of companies investing capital in societal causes to improve their public image.

 Still, CSR persisted as an important factor due to consumers’ growing loyalty to brands that aligned with their values.
 Consequently, companies began including social commitments alongside their annual reports.

 ESG has become an increasingly important topic in the investment community.
-As a result, it is no longer considered a niche program.
 It encompasses a wide range of activities and aims to bring environmental and social concerns into corporate governance.
 It also considers financial factors.
 Although environmental sustainability and socially responsible strategies are not new, ESG has taken center stage on a global scale.
 This is particularly true among asset managers and environmentally conscious investors.